 Information on the support GCVS provides to voluntary and community organisations is provided throughout this website and specifically in the GCVS Services section.

-In addition, Third Sector Interfaces are represented at national level through a Voluntary Action Scotland.
-VAS connects TSI’s across the country, shares best practice and represents the interests of the TSI network to the Scottish Government and on national networks and for a.
+In addition, Third Sector Interfaces are represented at national level through Voluntary Action Scotland.
+VAS connects TSI’s across the country, shares best practice and represents the interests of the TSI network to the Scottish Government and on national networks.
 Read more about Interfaces on the VAS website.

 The Scottish Government has a Third Sector Unit which supports the development of the Third Sector in Scotland.
 View the Third Sector Unit’s web pages on the Scottish Government website.